-Residential properties held in trust can use the main home exception under the bright-line rule if the house sold was the main home of the principal settlor of the trust, or the principal settlor didn’t have a main home, and it was the main home of a beneficiary of the trust.
+Residential properties held in trust can use the main home exception under the bright-line rule if the house sold was the main home of the principal settlor of the trust (as long as the principal settlor does not have another main home), or the main home of a beneficiary of the trust.

-Check with your accountant before entering into an agreement for sale of your property if the brightline time frame might apply.
-We can also give you general advice about the brightline time frames and check the title to confirm the start date of the brightline time frame.
+Check with your accountant before entering into an agreement for the sale of your property if the bright-line timeframe might apply.

 Our property team can also give you general advice about bright-line timeframes and check the title to confirm the start date of the bright-line timeframe for you.